Category Archive: Historic Textiles

 A Cloud of Witnesses

-This old photograph captures the essence of what I try to preserve in this blog – ordinary people, finding a sense of competence in knowing a skill of handwork — maybe even finding… Continue reading
+This is an old photograph I got in an antique store.
+It captures the essence of what I try to preserve in this blog – ordinary people, finding a sense of competence in… Continue reading